-Some of the leading Chase Ultimate Rewards partners include Southwest Airlines, United, IHG, Marriott, and Hyatt.
+Leading Chase Ultimate Rewards partners include Southwest Airlines, United, IHG, Marriott, and Hyatt.

 The Amex Membership Rewards points are only worth 1 cent each at most for award air travel and gift cards.
 If you redeem them for any other type of award travel through Amex Travel, they might only be worth 0.7 cents each or less.

-Possibly the best perk of either card is the ability to transfer points to a 1:1 travel partner, where your points can easily be worth 2.0 cents each.
+The best perk of either card is the ability to transfer points to a 1:1 travel partner, where your points can easily be worth 2.0 cents each.
 While there’s some overlap between airline partners like British Airways, Air France Flying Blue, and Singapore Airlines, both Amex and Chase have exclusive partnerships.

 Even if you can’t transfer directly to your favorite frequent flyer programs, you can usually transfer your points to a travel partner and book a partner flight.
-This can be the easiest way to find cheap flights to Hawaii for instance.

-Additional Amex Platinum Sapphire Reserve Benefits
+Additional Sapphire Reserve and American Express Platinum Benefits

-After the purchase rewards and 1:1 travel partners, your tiebreaking vote will most likely hinge on the additional card benefits.
+After the purchase rewards and 1:1 travel partners, your tie-breaking vote will most likely hinge on the additional card benefits.
 Let’s take a look at which benefits are most valuable for you: